 So why not have everyone use the same currency everywhere?

-In very basic terms, the economies of different countries require different forms of financial support and stimulus.
+The economies of different countries require different forms of financial support and stimulus.
 What might be good for one country, would be terrible economic policy for another.
 Currencies allow governments and financial institutions to react effectively to crises and stimulate growth for the benefit of their citizens.

-How foreign currency exchange rates negatively impact e-commerce sellers
+How exchange rates negatively impact e-commerce sellers

 Unfortunately, foreign currency exchange rates and charges can hamper international e-commerce businesses.
 Customers expect to pay using their own local currency, and suppliers prefer to be paid in their local currency too.
 Getting paid in a foreign currency is a necessary challenge for businesses with global ambitions to overcome.